-Whether or not you count the chickens before they are hatched is not as important as caring for the ones that do hatch.
+Whether or not you count your chickens before they’re hatched is not as important as caring for the ones that do hatch.
 Because ultimately, your satisfaction, peace, joy is going to come from living in the moment.
-Past is dead, and, future, unknown.
+The past is dead, and, the future, unknown.

 Gratitude, being grateful for what you have, hope, being optimistic about what you may have, and, discipline, working in the present to get what you would like to have, are the ingredients for a positive life.
 If you are grateful, hopeful, and disciplined, you will feel positive naturally.

-If all your fears, or even majority, came to life in the past, you have reasons to be skeptical and negative about your future, about your goals, about yourself.
+If all your fears, or even a majority of them, came to life in the past, you have reason to be skeptical and negative about your future, about your goals, about yourself.
 However, if that is not the case, remember that it is your mind playing tricks.
 Being positive does not mean that you hide in a cocoon and hope that all good things will happen automatically, it is about working towards your goals regardless of what comes your way.
 You will emerge triumphant, stronger, and a winner.
 You may want to read the secret of being positive.